DataWhizMishra/X-Sentiment-Analysis/README.md

 - Created new column: `stemmed_content`.

 ### 3. Vectorization
-- Used `TfidfVectorizer` to convert cleaned text to numerical format.
+- Used `TfidfVectorizer` to convert cleaned text to a numerical format.

 ### 4. Data Split
 - Split into training and testing sets using `train_test_split`.